[Image: Zipporah Lomax]

 At least three pre-stretched pre-gessoed canvasses (no less than 24” x 24” but they can definitely be bigger – anything up to 48” x 48” if you have the space!)
 Depending on how fast you paint, you might need to buy another canvas or two throughout the course, but these will get you started.
 If you find the canvases expensive, there are many other options you could try including heavy watercolor paper (something like a 300 lb. paper will work great), panels (such as pieces of masonite from the hardware store), over old paintings at thrift stores, or old doors.

-At least 4 ounces of paint per colour* (any shade) in red, yellow, blue, black, titanium white (heavy-bodied is best) plus any two colours you really love (preferably fluid acrylic for those) and one metallic colour (copper or gold).
+At least 4 ounces of paint per color* (any shade) in red, yellow, blue, black, titanium white (heavy-bodied is best) plus any two colours you really love (preferably fluid acrylic for those) and one metallic color (copper or gold).

-It would also be great if you could bring any shade of green, purple and orange (although of course you can mix these yourself if you prefer).
-Feel free to also bring any other colors you really love.
+It would also be great if you could bring any shade of green, purple and orange (you can also mix these yourself if you prefer).
+In addition, feel free to also bring any other colors you really love.

 *Choose paint brands based on your budget (I prefer Golden brand, but they are the most expensive and not necessary for this course.
 If you are able to buy a couple of Golden’s fluid acrylics, this will be very helpful – try a mix of heavy-bodied acrylics and fluid acrylics – I explain the difference in a short video which will be sent to you when you sign up).
 Depending on how much paint you use, you might need to purchase more paint throughout the course, but to start with you will need.